GamesCreed

 Acquiring greater weaponry will improve Clive’s attributes.

-They say a dog is a man’s best friend, and that’s definitely the case as you’re given a powerful wolf named Torgal who’ll be fighting alongside you.
-That’s not all – Torgal has three commands: Sic – attack an enemy, Heal – cures Clive with some health and Ravange – in which Torgal launches enemies in the air.
+They say a dog is a man’s best friend, and that’s the case as you’re given a powerful wolf named Torgal who’ll be fighting alongside you.
+That’s not all – Torgal has three commands: Sic – attack an enemy, Heal – cures Clive with some health, and Ravage – in which Torgal launches enemies in the air.

-This in turn, reduces lesser hand motions and allows you to place all of your focus on the battle.
+This, in turn, reduces fewer hand motions and allows you to place all of your focus on the battle.
 Moreover, Torgal has an animal instinct feature that helps you immensely if you get lost.
 And when you click L3, he will direct you to where you need to go next.
-And also once in a while, you should let Torgal know you appreciate him by petting him to show some love.
-In fact, if you pet him five times, you’ll receive a trophy for it.
+And also, once in a while, you should let Torgal know you appreciate him by petting him to show some love.
+If you pet him five times, you’ll receive a trophy for it.

 Review Overview